TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/BackendUsers/Index.rst

    See section :ref:`privileges` for more information on special backend user roles "admin" and "system maintainers".

-Default Editors in the Introduction Package
+Default editors in the Introduction Package
 ===========================================

 The Introduction Package will create two default editors and